The Pearl of the Adriatic

 Imagine being in a monastery founded in the 15th century by Christian monks fleeing from the Croatian mainland’s Ottoman invasion.
 It is a sight to see; it was an important scientific venue in history, as it was equipped with the largest telescope in southeastern Europe in its time.

-The lady at the market knows your favourite veggies.
-Others will greet you, maybe some will know your name, and you will be a local.
+The lady at the market will gladly talk about her garden, and soon you will be feeling as a local.

 Every village has one fiera.
 When Tamara lived in Italy, every Sunday there were festas in villages around.
-Here on the islands, they call it fiera.
+Here on the islands, they call it ‘fešta’.

 Every town has its patron saint, and on that day, they stage a procession.

 In the evening, things go a bit on the wild side, and one can enjoy a traditional all-night party.
-Best fieras are in tiny villages located inland.
+Best fiera are in tiny villages located inland.

 Small craftsmen shops and trade shops present their skills and crafts showing the traditional old way of making belts, scents or hair ornaments, bringing the atmosphere of the Middle Ages to the 21st century.

-The streets vibrate with songs and music; all can indulge in a bite of tuna fish, fritule (sweet fried dough), cheese and wine or other products they are proud of.
+The streets vibrate with songs and music; all can indulge in a bite of tuna fish, grill sardina, fritule (sweet fried dough), cheese and wine or other products they are proud of.